Kick Six: Final 32 seconds

 With 32 seconds remaining, Nick Marshall scrambled to his left.
 As he was nearing the line of scrimmage, Alabama corner Ha Ha Clinton-Dix ran toward Marshall to attempt a tackle, leaving receiver Sammie Coates open; Marshall quickly tossed the ball to Coates just before crossing the line of scrimmage for a game-tying 39-yard touchdown.
-On the ensuing possession, with seven seconds left in the game, Alabama ran to Auburn's 38-yard line as T. J. Yeldon was knocked out of bounds by Chris Davis while the game clock expired.
+On the ensuing possession, with seven seconds left in the game, Alabama ran to Auburn's 38-yard line as T. J. Yeldon was knocked out of bounds by defensive back Chris Davis while the game clock expired.
 Saban argued to the referees that Yeldon had stepped out of bounds with one second left in regulation.
 Saban's argument was validated by the instant replay officials, who put one second back on the clock.
-Rather than take a knee and go to overtime, Alabama attempted to win the game with a 57-yard field goal, this time with freshman Adam Griffith taking the kick instead of the struggling Foster, but before the kick, Auburn took a timeout.
+Rather than take a knee and go to overtime, Alabama attempted to win the game with a 57-yard field goal, this time with freshman Adam Griffith taking the kick instead of the struggling Foster.
+Before the kick, Auburn took a timeout in an attempt to ice the kicker.
 Auburn's defensive coordinator, Ellis Johnson, doubted Alabama would make the long field goal and suggested that a speedy player stand in the end zone with the potential to return a missed field goal.
-Malzahn then put defensive back Chris Davis, who doubled as Auburn's punt returner, in the end zone for the return in the event of a miss.
+Malzahn then put Chris Davis, who doubled as Auburn's punt returner, in the end zone for the return in the event of a miss.
 As the field goal attempt fell short, Davis fielded the ball nine yards deep in the end zone and ran down the left sideline.
-With Alabama's field goal unit being made up mostly of offensive linemen, the speedy Davis ran all the way to the opposite end zone as time expired to win the game 34–28, causing Auburn fans to storm the field in celebration.
+Due to Alabama's field goal unit being made up mostly of heavy offensive linemen, and strong blocking by Auburn, Davis ran untouched all the way to the opposite end zone as time expired to win the game 34–28, causing Auburn fans to storm the field in celebration.

-The crowd reaction during the games final play registered on seismographs across the state of Alabama, in a manner similar to activity registered during the 1988 Auburn–LSU "Earthquake Game".
+The crowd reaction during the game's final play registered on seismographs across the state of Alabama, in a manner similar to activity registered during the 1988 Auburn–LSU "Earthquake Game".